OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 ## Tutorial: An introduction to Exomiser
-The Exomiser is a Java program that finds potential disease-causing variants from whole-exome or whole-genome sequencing data.
-Starting from a VCF file and a set of phenotypes encoded using the Human Phenotype Ontology (HPO) it will annotate, filter and prioritise likely causative variants.
-The program does this based on user-defined criteria such as a variant's predicted pathogenicity, frequency of occurrence in a population and also how closely the given phenotype matches the known phenotype of diseased genes from human and model organism data.
+The Exomiser is a Java program that ranks potential rare Mendelian disease-causing variants from whole-exome or whole-genome sequencing data.
+Starting from a patient's VCF file and a set of phenotypes encoded using the Human Phenotype Ontology (HPO), it will annotate, filter and prioritise likely causative variants.
+The program does this based on user-defined criteria such as a variant's predicted pathogenicity, frequency of occurrence in a population and also how closely the given patient's phenotype matches the known phenotype of diseased genes from human and model organism data.

-In this tutorial we will learn how to install and run Exomiser with Docker, and how to examine the results in various output formats detailing the predicted causative genes and variants.
+In this tutorial, we will learn how to install and run Exomiser with Docker, and how to examine the results in various output formats detailing the predicted causative genes and variants.

 The complete Exomiser documentation can be found [here](https://exomiser.readthedocs.io/en/latest/)

 Check out the GitHub repo [here](https://github.com/exomiser/Exomiser)

 ## Prerequisites
+You know:

+- how to use a command line interface.

 You have:

 - Docker installed and running on your machine.
-Therefore, we prepared a simple guide to set up [Docker for Windows](#docker-windows) or [Docker for Mac](#docker-mac)
+Check out this simple guide to set up [Docker for Windows](#docker-windows) or [Docker for Mac](#docker-mac)

 - [Exomiser-Tutorial files](https://drive.google.com/drive/u/2/folders/1DynxpvOTecvAXv3uYtJ0d2-A4NjQyyfN) downloaded from our GoogleDrive.
   The `Exomiser-Tutorial`  contains `exomiser-config` (analysis files) and an empty `exomiser-results` directory.

-You know:

-- how to use a command line interface.

-In preparation for this tutorial we ***highly*** recommend downloading the Exomiser data files prior to the tutorial in order to follow along.
+- Importantly, we ***highly*** recommend downloading the Exomiser data prior to the tutorial in order to follow along.
 The data required to run Exomiser is ~80GB and will take a while to download and unpack.

-For this tutorial, you only need to download the Exomiser phenotype data and the data for the hg19 assembly.
-If you have your own samples to run with Exomiser and the VCF files are built on the hg38 build then you will need to download these data files as well.
+For this tutorial, you only need to download the Exomiser phenotype data and the variant data for the hg19 assembly.
+If you have your own samples to run with Exomiser and the VCF files are built on the hg38 build, then you will need to download the hg38 variant data as well.

+The current data version that will use in this tutorial is 2302 (Feb 2023).
+This will change in the future.
+Always make sure that you use the latest data version available.

-To download from the terminal:
+To download the Exomser data from the terminal:

 ```shell
 # create an empty directory for exomiser-data